starcitizen-lug/knowledge-base/README.md

-# Information & How-To's
+# Information and How-To's

-Information about running Star Citizen on Linux, tips, tricks, how-to's.
+Information about running Star Citizen on Linux, tips, tricks, and how-to's.
 See the [wiki](https://github.com/starcitizen-lug/information-howtos/wiki) for all the content!

 ## Contributing